 Shannon Rose Selden leads the firm’s Asset Management Litigation Practice and is a Co-Coordinator of the Firm’s Private Equity Group.
 Ms. Selden has a broad practice representing hedge fund and private equity clients, as plaintiffs and defendants, in complex, high-stakes litigation.
 Ms. Selden has significant experience as lead counsel in state and federal courts in the full range of matters affecting asset management firms, including merger, securities, contract, corporate governance, fiduciary, financing and debt restructuring disputes.
 She is ranked as a leading lawyer for Commercial Litigation by Chambers USA (2022), which notes that she is “an outstanding lawyer and strategic adviser” and “a very analytical and creative thinker.”
-She is also recommended by The Legal 500 US—which has reported that her advice is “strategic, tailored, [and] insightful” and that she is a “brilliant lawyer at the very top.”
+She is also recommended by The Legal 500 US (2022), which has reported that her advice is “strategic, tailored, [and] insightful” and that she is a “brilliant lawyer at the very top.”
 She has been recognized as a Law360 “MVP” for Asset Management, a “Litigation Star” and as one of the “Top 250 Women in Litigation” by Benchmark Litigation.
 Ms. Selden and her colleagues were also recognized by Law360 as “Asset Management Practice Group of the Year” and as “Private Equity Practice Group of the Year.”
 Ms. Selden was recently named to the 2020 Crain’s New York Business list of “Notable Women in Law.”
 She was shortlisted for “Best in Private Equity” at Euromoney’s “2018 Women in Business Law Awards.”

 Ms. Selden joined the firm in 2001 and became a partner in 2011.
 From January 2003 to January 2004, she clerked for the Hon.
 Denise Cote, United States District Court for the Southern District of New York.
 Ms. Selden received her J.D. from Yale Law School in 2001.
 At Yale, she was the co-editor-in-chief of the Yale Journal of Law & the Humanities and a director of the Morris Tyler Moot Court Competition.
 She received a B.A. summa cum laude from Amherst College in 1998, where she was a member of Phi Beta Kappa and winner of the Densmore Barry Collins Prize in Political Science.